kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/tenant-dns.md

 make -f Makefile.release DOCKER=virtualcluster LINUX_ARCH=amd64 docker
 ```

+Now the customized `coredns` image is ready, which works on both upstream Kubernetes and
-Now the customized `coredns` image is ready.
-We have also prepared a few images for different `coredns`
+virtualcluster assuming the annotation key is not abused.
+We have also prepared a few customized
-versions in the virtualcluster docker hub repo.
+images for different `coredns` versions in the virtualcluster docker hub repo.

 ## Installation